-Business Information Exchange Component (BIEC) - A NIEM-conforming XML schema data component definition or declaration (for a type, element, attribute, or other XML construct) reused, subsetted, extended, and/or created from NIEM that meets a particular recurring business requirement for an information sharing enterprise.
+Business Information Exchange Component (BIEC) - A NIEM-conformant XML schema data component definition or declaration (for a type, element, attribute, or other XML construct) reused, subsetted, extended, and/or created from NIEM that meets a particular recurring business requirement for an information sharing enterprise.

 constraint schema - A schema which adds additional constraints to NIEM-conformant instances.
-A constraint schema or a constraint schema set validates additional constraints imposed on an XML instance only after it is known to be NIEM-conforming (i.e., has been validated by reference schemas, subset schemas, extension schemas, and/or exchange schemas).
+A constraint schema or a constraint schema set validates additional constraints imposed on an XML instance only after it is known to be NIEM-conformant (i.e., has been validated by reference schemas, subset schemas, extension schemas, and/or exchange schemas).
 Constraint schema validation is a second-pass validation that occurs independently of and after conformance validation.
-A constraint schema is not required to be NIEM-conforming.
 A constraint schema need not validate constraints that are applied by other schemas.
 See also constraint schema set.